-Bertrand Tavernier’s (Life and Nothing But) Let Joy Reign Supreme_, is a “rich, ambitious” (Newsweek), extraordinarily detailed and character-dense look at French monarchy, diplomacy and debauchery on the threshold of bloody insurrection.
-Tavernier’s favorite leading man Philippe Noiret (_Life and Nothing But, Cinema Paradiso) plays the infamous Philippe d’Orleans, uncrowned king of a nation divided by appalling poverty and riddled with greed and conspiracy.
+Let Joy Reign Supreme is a detailed and character-dense look at French monarchy, diplomacy and debauchery on the threshold of bloody insurrection.
+Philippe Noiret plays the infamous Philippe d’Orleans, uncrowned king of a nation divided by appalling poverty and riddled with conspiracy.

 Bu film şu anda MUBI'de oynamıyor ama şu anda oynayan 30 diğer harika film var.
 Lütfen Şimdi Gösteriliyor sayfamızı ziyaret et.

 A burlesque film and funny social / moral satire around politics, hypocrisy, power, sex and demonic ambitions.
 It features an important gallery of classic french actors, all at ease with their role.
 If many claim that « coup de torchon » is Tavernier’s best, this one is definitely worth watching.

 Recreated the last years of Philippe d'Orleans, regent for the young Louis XV, who was 5 years old at the death of his great‐grandfather, the sun King, Louis XIV (1720-23).
 Beautifully choreographed, a bachanal that is sometimes over the top -- like the shot Mubi uses where the Regent is screwing one whore publicly because nothing can really be seen just intimated.
 And that works for the whole era too